Nigeria: Political power broker Bola Tinubu declares presidential ambition | DW | 13.01.2022

 Ruling party chief and influential former Lagos governor Bola Tinubu has declared his ambitions to run for president in Nigeria's 2023 elections.

-Bola Tinubu, the national leader of the ruling All Progressives Congress (APC) party, is seen as one of the front-runners to succeed President Muhammadu Buhari in Nigeria's presidential elections scheduled for February 2023.
+Bola Tinubu, the national leader of the ruling All Progressives Congress party, is seen as one of the front-runners to succeed President Muhammadu Buhari in Nigeria's presidential elections slated for February 2023.

 "I informed the president about my ambition," Tinubu said, announcing his plan to run for president.
 "I have the competence, vision and capacity to build on the foundation of the president."